hannahrfowler/hannahrfowler/README.md

 ⚡ Fun fact: I took an immersive trip to The Gambia and Senegal, where I studied West African drumming and dance for two weeks.

-🌱 I’m currently improving my skills as a full-stack web developer.
+🌱 I’m currently learning AWS and the Botpress API.

 🤔 I’m looking for help with building out my GitHub.